NCAR/ARTMIP/book/experimental-design.md

 <b>Results</b>: Algorithm output should include timestamp, latitude/longitude, and binary yes (1) or no (0) as to whether or not an AR exists, for each 3-h MERRA time step.
 Individual catalogs will be compiled by Nov/Dec 2017.<br>

 ## Tier 2
-Similar design as Tier 1, except participants may opt to run algorithms for cross-reanalysis sensitivity studies, or climate change studies.
-Datasets include high resolution climate change model output (i.e. CAM5 0.25°) and/or other re-analysis products such as CFSR, ERA-I, JRA.<br><br>
-Tier 1 and Tier 2 (where applicable) will include comparisons to precipitation datasets such as TRMM, PERSIANN, GPCP, Livenh, or E-OBS.<br>

-:::{figure-md}
+:::{figure-md} AR-CAM5
 :width: 30%
 :align: right
 ![](images/Experimental02-AR-CAM5.jpeg)

 Simulated AR using 0.25° CAM5 with RCP8.5 <br>forcing.
 Plot showing integrated water vapor.
 :::

+Similar design as Tier 1, except participants may opt to run algorithms for cross-reanalysis sensitivity studies, or climate change studies.
+Datasets include high resolution climate change model output (i.e. CAM5 0.25°) and/or other re-analysis products such as CFSR, ERA-I, JRA.<br><br>
+Tier 1 and Tier 2 (where applicable) will include comparisons to precipitation datasets such as TRMM, PERSIANN, GPCP, Livenh, or E-OBS.<br>

 <!---This way didn't work <p align="right" width="31%">
   <img src="images/Experimental02-AR-CAM5.jpeg" width="30%"><br>